May 2018 - December 2018

 Please read our Frequently Asked Questions and Selection Criteria before applying.

 The Our Food Project of the Ecology Action Centre has been working with partners to build what we call ‘positive food environments’ - the physical and social spaces that make it easier to grow, sell, and eat good food.
 We are eager to share the knowledge, tools and approaches that we've learned over the years through the Community Food Leader Certificate Program - to enable communities to keep the food movement growing in their area.

-The Community Food Leader Certificate Program is for community‐based organizations who work at a local level to directly impact the lives of individuals experiencing food insecurity.
-Over seven months, The Our Food Project will support leadership development and collaboration among organization and community leaders who want to implement or expand food initiatives in their communities.
+The Community Food Leader Certificate Program is for community‐based organizations and businesses who work at a local level to directly impact the lives of individuals experiencing food insecurity.
+Over eight months, The Our Food Project will support leadership development and collaboration among organization and community leaders who want to implement or expand food initiatives in their communities.
 Food initiatives include an array of activities that help to shape local food systems such as: community gardens, cooking skills programs, local food markets, and more.
 Graduates will become part of a regional network of food leaders, working to build food literacy, leadership skills, and food initiatives that improve food security in their community.